Thank you, Missoula Urban Transportation District voters, for your overwhelming support and approval of Mountain Line’s mill levy increase request!

-We’re already at the planning table, preparing to expand our fleet and operations team!
-We’ll begin ramping up over the next year, with a plan to debut voter-approved service expansions in early 2022.
-We’ll keep you updated as we go and will have more details on this page in the coming weeks.
+We’re ramping up our team in 2021, with a plan to debut voter-approved service expansions early 2022.
+We’ll keep you updated as we go.

 As Missoula grows, it is important everyone in the community has access to affordable, reliable transportation.
 That’s why, in 2018, Mountain Line updated its strategic plan.
 The plan includes five phases and is designed to ensure Mountain Line can continue providing important public transportation to help employees get to work, students get to school and seniors and people with disabilities remain independent and active.